lxvm/ph121c/README.md

 I can't assure you that my Fortran code is really portable, but hopefully it works if you have an Intel compiler.

+Update: I've also fixed the Fortran code so that it compiles with `gfortran` version 10.2 (by accident, because it happened to be installed with R).
+The Intel compiler has a number of extensions

 #### Brilliant